olwalgeorge2/erp-platform-3/docs/PORT_MAPPINGS.md

    ```

 > Tip: Keep Docker Desktop running while `quarkusDev` is active so Flyway can reuse the same PostgreSQL instance during live reload.
+>
+> **Note**: We now use Redpanda instead of Apache Kafka.
+Redpanda is 10x faster, simpler to operate, and 100% Kafka-compatible.
+See `docs/REDPANDA_MIGRATION.md` for complete migration details.